Jose Altuve Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The righty last appeared on Wednesday against the New York Yankees, when he went six innings, allowing one earned run while giving up three hits.
+- His last appearance was on Friday against the St. Louis Cardinals, when the righty tossed six innings, surrendering one earned run while allowing four hits.

-- In eight games this season, the 40-year-old has amassed an ERA of 4.40, with 7.8 strikeouts per nine innings.
-Opponents are batting .244 against him.
+- The 27-year-old has put up a 4.83 ERA and 7.3 strikeouts per nine innings across 14 games this season, while allowing a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.